dave1010/Asdfghjkl/README.md

 The package now ships a SwiftUI/AppKit macOS app lifecycle that installs a global CGEvent tap to capture double-Cmd activation and routes key presses into the `InputManager`.
 Borderless overlay windows span each connected `NSScreen` to visualise the grid refinement and highlight the current target.
+Each grid cell is labelled with its keyboard key using a translucent fill so you can map inputs to tiles without obscuring the screen.
 A floating zoom window now captures a live snapshot of the active region (when Screen Recording permission is granted) so you can see exactly where a click will land as you refine the grid.
 The zoom window follows the target region so it stays close to your focus point without drifting off-screen.
 Key presses are consumed while the overlay is